[Skip to Content]

 4. Ask questions, address concerns, and offer advice about your teen's:

 Physical activity.
 Aim for 60 minutes of physical activity per day.
-Set daily limits on screen time, including TV, DVDs, video games, smartphones, tablets, and computers.
+Set daily limits on screen time, including TV, video games, smartphones, tablets, and computers.

 Growth and development.
 By age 14, it's common for teens to: